thomaspernet/Financial_dependency_pollution/02_data_analysis/01_model_estimation/00_estimate_fin_ratio/05_tfp_firm_level.md

 ```

 <!-- #region kernel="SoS" -->
-## Table 2: baseline Effect of external credit demand on firm productivity
+## Table 2: Baseline effect of external credit demand on firm TFP

 1. Effect of external credit supply
     - all credits